 Molecular Potential for Solar Power

-The Grid-Stabilising Effect of Flywheel Masses
+The Grid-Stabilising Effect of Flywheels

-More support would be needed to accelerate the transition of such developments into practice.
-However, as the areas of energy generation, heat supply and transport increasingly grow together, the topic of energy storage is likely to become more important than ever in the future.
-The keyword here is “sector coupling”.
-Increased cooperation at the international level would also be necessary in the energy sector.
+Moreover, as the above examples show, many innovations are still in the test phase.
+More support is needed to accelerate the shift of such developments into practice.
+However, as the areas of energy generation, heat supply, and transportation increasingly converge, the topic of energy storage is likely to become more important than ever in the future.
+The keyword here is “sector coupling” and increased development of a smart grid.
+Greater cooperation at the international level would also be necessary in the energy sector.